|

 Plot:

 A typical plot involves the humans fighting the Proud Warrior Race Guys until one or the other stumbles upon the ruins of the Neglectful Precursor civilization and unleashes the evil third race.
-Then a bunch of people die, there are lots of a cool explosions, and the first two races team up to take out the genocidal aliens.
-Usually they have to track down some Forgotten Superweapon and use it to destroy the alien queen/mothership/homeworld, thereby saving the galaxy... for now.
+Then a bunch of people die, there are lots of cool explosions, and the first two races team up to take out the genocidal aliens.
+Usually they have to track down some Lost Superweapon and use it to destroy the alien queen/mothership/homeworld, thereby saving the galaxy... for now.

-Not surprisingly, this setting tends to fall toward the "soft" end of the Mohs Scale of Sci-Fi Hardness.
 Examples come mostly from TV, Movies, and especially video games, where scientific accuracy often takes a back seat to awesome visuals and an engaging storyline.
 Compare Sci-Fi Kitchen Sink, which takes a Standard Sci-Fi Setting, then crams as many other Speculative Fiction Tropes into it as it can.

 Examples